viniciushisao/reddit-articles/README.md

 ## UI
 Actually is not missing.
 This code shows only *wireframes* and focus on the background architecure.
 It is ready to receive any other format of design because it is implemented in the most simplistic way.

+## Pagination
+This is not a must, but I believe the API is able to do it.